fraczak/courriel/README.md

 1. convert to coffee-script - Done
 2. use sql as a backend - Done
-3. stream (read/write) the json
+3. stream (read/write) the json - Done through pagination
-4. salt the symmetric key